 The Oregon Trail followed the south shore of the Snake River through much of Idaho.
 In 1852, John Jeffrey promoted an alternate trail that followed traditional Shoshone routes.
 This route required travellers to cross the river, providing business for his ferry.
-The road was very rough going because of the lava flows that dominate the Snake River basin.
+The road was rough going because of the lava flows that dominate the Snake River basin.
 These features look bad enough from an airplane two thousand feet above them, but from the ground they're positively forbidding.
 This route didn't get much use for several years.

 By 1862, the combined desires for a faster route to Salmon River gold, and to avoid Indian attacks, revived interest in the route.
 Tim Goodale led a large party over Jeffrey's route along the northern edge of the lava fields.